cloudflare/gokeyless/README.md

 You should add your Cloudflare account details to the configuration file, and optionally customize the location of the private key directory.
 Most users should not need to modify the remaining defaults.

-Each option can optionally be overriden via environment variables or command-line arguments.
+Each option can optionally be overridden via environment variables or command-line arguments.
 Run `gokeyless -h` to see the full list of available options.

 ## Testing